Avis-Drone-Labs/FGCS/README.md

 <details><summary>SITL with Docker</summary>

 To run the SITL simulator within Docker, first pull the docker image with `docker pull kushmakkapati/ardupilot_sitl`.
 Once pulled, you can start the container with `docker run -it --rm -p 5760:5760 kushmakkapati/ardupilot_sitl`.
 This will expose port 5760 for you to connect to over TCP on 127.0.0.1 (the connection string is `tcp:127.0.0.1:5760`).
+You can also open up port 5763 for running other scripts on the simulator whilst a GCS is connected.

+By default the vehicle type will be ArduCopter, however you can tell the SITL to use a custom vehicle by providing it as an argument at the end of the run command, e.g. `docker run -it --rm -p 5760:5760 kushmakkapati/ardupilot_sitl ArduPlane`.

 Note: Steps to push an updated image to docker hub: